Mahad-Ahmad/Prisma-with-Node-and-Express/README.md

 postgres and it will also add .env file with db connection string

-Now in the prisma file we have to write code in prisma format and bydefault we have datasource
+Now in the prisma file we have to write code in prisma format and bydefault we have datasource that is for db connection and second one is Client that will change the prisma code into prisma-client-js and that is default generator we can change that